 - Thank them for the feedback.
 Let them know you appreciate them having the courage to come to you.

-Learn more about getting feedback from your team and being less defensive here.
+Learn more about the ways to get feedback from employees and be less defensive.

 3. Use 1-on-1s and downtime to develop empathy and mentor employees

 Researcher Giacomo Rizzolatti and colleagues at the University of Parma, Italy have discovered that our mind is equipped with a "mirror neuron system.”

 The system fires neurons that replicate or "mirror” the behavior of another person as though you were the one acting in that way.

 The catch is that you need to have acted or felt similarly before for the brain to "copy” the feeling:

 By learning about your employees on a more personal level– their goals, challenges, and motivations– you can mirror what they're feeling.
 This helps you understand and empathize with them better.

 The power of 1 on 1s

 1-on-1s are the most natural place to do this.
 From the context of emotional intelligence, it's no surprise why they're so effective.
 They're the single best way to learn about your employees on a personal level.